tofb15/Network_Module/README.md

 - Host-Demo
 - Network-Module

-See the Demo projects how to set up Host and Client Application.
+See the Demo projects show to setup Host and Client Application.
 The demo projects is only there to test/showcase the Network-Module and is not needed for the module to be used.